MCP

 - Create a new AOP (or edit an existing one)

-Step 2: Add MCP Skill as a Building Block
+Step 2: Add MCP Tool as a Building Block

-In the AOP Instructions, add the MCP Skill from the selector into your AOP steps.
+In the AOP Instructions, add the MCP Tool from the selector into your AOP steps.

 Step 3: Publish and Activate